(consolidated text: after the amendment of 17 April 2016)

 If the psychodynamic therapist performs different professional roles, they shall avoid mixing their other roles with that of a psychotherapist in their relations with the patient.

 The psychotherapeutic process shall be preceded by an attempt to define the form and frame of therapeutic contact, i.e. the setting.
 The definitions shall address, in particular, the duration and frequency of individual sessions, methodology, venue and financial matters.
+The foundation of the psychodynamic therapy framework is the principle that the psychotherapeutic process can only take place through direct contact between the therapist and the patient.
+This excludes the use of electronic forms of communication.
 The therapeutic relationship is voluntary and the patient has the right to break it off/terminate treatment at any time.